Catholics Affirm Sola Scriptura

 Sunday school should be 2 hours long.

-If accused of being, “unbiblical” for doing so, the
+So right off, their argument is shot full of holes.
+If accused of being, “unbiblical” for doing this, the

 Protestant will likely respond that it’s ok - because none of these